JSGette/agent_summit_bazel_workshop/README.md

 The purpose of this workshop is to show Agent developers how to interact with bazel.
-We are mainly focusing on `go` as other parts, such as dealing with native dependencies will be mainly in scope of `Agent Build` team.
+We are mainly focusing on `go` since other parts, such as dealing with native dependencies, will be mainly in scope of the `Agent Build` team.
 It is not expected that participants of this workshop have prior `bazel` experience.
-In fact, our intention is to show how easy it actually is to start working with it.
+In fact, our intention is to show how easy it actually is to get started working with it.

 ## Setup ##
 1. Install `bazelisk`.
 We want to be able to bump bazel's version whenever we need.
-Major LTE versions are released every year and usually bring UX and performance improvements, sometimes it is necessary to also upgrade to new patch or minor versions to fix bugs. `bazelisk` reads `bazelversion` file and automatically pulls the version that is needed by this particular project.
+Major LTE versions are released every year and usually bring UX and performance improvements.
+Sometimes, it is also necessary upgrade to new patch or minor versions to fix bugs. `bazelisk` reads the `.bazelversion` file and automatically pulls the version that is needed by this particular project.
 ```zsh
 which bazelisk